 We wanted to compare how much Netflix is spending on content to how much ESPN is spending, and found two very different stories.
 ESPN Spends Over One Billion Dollars More on Content Than Netflix, but with 10 Million Fewer Subscribers

-There have been a lot of news stories as of late about how much Netflix is planning to spend on content in 2017, with the number topping six billion dollars.
+There have been a lot of news stories as of late about how much Netflix is planning to spend on content This Year, with the number topping six billion dollars.
 They’re heavily focused on creating their own original content in order to avoid complicated and increasingly expensive contracts with third parties.
 This gives them the flexibility to distribute their shows internationally, making a more consistent experience no matter the user’s location.

 But ESPN is still spending the most of all television and “television-like” services at over $7.3 billion on their content contracts each year.

 Comparing total subscribers to how much each service is spending.

 - ESPN is spending $7.3 billion on content This Year, with 92 million subscribers (and dropping) – about $80 per subscriber.

 - Netflix is spending $6 billion on content This Year, with over 102 million subscribers (and growing) – about $59 per subscriber.